recursal/ai-town-rwkv-proxy/README.md

 ## Step 4 - Route the convex OpenAI request to the proxy

-Under the convex environment settings, add the OPENAI_API_BASE (do not include the ending slash)
+Under the convex environment settings, add the OPENAI_API_BASE (do not include the ending slash).
+You will still need the openAI key, for the embeddings.

 ![Convex environment settings](./guides/img/convex_env.png)